iamkuldeep07/unihub/README.md

 	•	Project Repository: Upload and browse academic projects across disciplines.
 	•	Exam Archive: Access previous years’ exams, organized by subject and university.
+        •       Fully responsive website ,easily use in Mobile,Laptop or Tablet.
 	•	Notes Library: Find and contribute study notes to facilitate academic success.
 	•	User Authentication: Secure login and sign-up functionality for personalized access.
 	•	File Sharing: Easily download and upload resources with permissions.